ninryu/sentience/README.md

 - On the home page:
     * Firefox: Go into
     ```Preferences > Home > Homepage and new windows```

     > or editing the `prefs.js` file
     ```js
     67 | user_pref("browser.startup.homepage", "/path/to/index.html");
     ```
-    > to open the page, go into `about:profiles`, and open your profile directory
+    > to open the file, go into `about:profiles`, and open your profile directory
     * Chrome: Go into
     ``` Options > Start > Homepage```